 auDA Chair Alan Cameron AO got proceedings underway with an introduction to the value of the .au domain.
 He spoke about how COVID-19 has driven an uplift in the digital economy, quoting auDA research that demonstrates the pandemic compelled businesses and Australians to engage online more heavily than they did pre-pandemic.
 He recognised that the boom in .au registrations is in no small way connected to the trust Australians have in .au, with com.au the most common way online shoppers identify a business as Australian.
 He finished by outlining the Board’s ongoing commitment to support Australia's digital transformation and the great economic and social benefit that flows from it.

 Next up, auDA Chief Executive Officer Rosemary Sinclair AM took us through auDA’s important role in helping shape Internet governance and policy in Australia and abroad.
 She explained that unlike the postal system or telephony, management of the global Internet is not part of the United Nations system.
 Instead, the Internet is governed via a multi-stakeholder approach where governments, industry (including auDA), the technical community and civil society all participate on a relatively equal footing.
 She shared auDA’s commitment to cooperating with stakeholders both here and overseas to increase the effectiveness of multi-stakeholder processes.
-We’ll be sharing more from Rosemary’s thought-provoking presentation next week so keep an eye out on the .au blog.
+Read more from Rosemary’s thought-provoking presentation here.

 Last but certainly not least, Chief Operating Officer Bruce Tonkin spoke about the many moving parts that make up auDA’s new Licensing Framework and the detailed preparations that went into its launch on 12 April 2021.
 He covered our continuing close engagement with registrars to embed the rules that have launched in phase one, and how future phases will see the introduction of id.au namespace, second level names (such as foxeample.au) and internationalised domain names (such as 例如.au).
 Bruce took a range of insightful questions from members (both in the room and online) spanning topics including domain name system (DNS) security and the complexity involved in internationalised domain names.